• Home

 A Closer Look at the Ingredients

-Every ingredient in this recipe is doing a specific job.
-If you’re curious about what each one contributes — or why leaving it out would hurt the final product — here’s the breakdown.
+Every ingredient in this recipe has a distinct role.
+If you’re interested in finding out what each one does — and how leaving an ingredient out would negatively affect the end result — check out this breakdown.

 Mayonnaise